Startup identity & the sadness of a successful exit

 And then… sadness.

 A profound sadness.
-Not depression—not hopeless or rudderless—but a pure sadness, when your lungs sink into your belly, the punch-in-the-stomach of discovering your dog was hit by a car or that your dad is terminally ill.
+Not depression—not hopeless or rudderless—but pure sadness, when your lungs sink into your belly, the punch-in-the-stomach of discovering your dog was hit by a car or that your dad is terminally ill.

 “What the fuck?”
 I thought, “Why am I feeling this?
 I’m supposed to be feel… happy?
 I guess?
 Something other than this.”